WebCabin/wcPlay/README.md

 ### Change Log ###
 #### Version: [Unreleased] ####

+* Fixed a script error when searching nodes.
 #### Version: 1.1.0 ####

 * Added the ability to specify a custom list of node types that are allowed in your script.